mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 The structuring of the learning involved in PBL is highlighted by those wishing to defend it from dismissal as unsupported, pure discovery learning (Hmelo-Silver et al., 2007; Kirschner et al., 2006).
 We can see parallels in PBL programme design to that tinkering tools and environments in that decisions are made to support specific areas of learner discovery deemed of particular value by carefully obscuring other potentially distracting aspects behind ‘black box’ processes (Resnick and Silverman, 2005).

+The goal of authenticity of expression, assessment and the motivation of a real audience aligns PBL with the kind of learning that happens when people take part in work-place or other authentic activities.
+The next section deals with pedagogical approaches that are rooted in professional or non-educational settings.

 ## Pedagogical resources in the form of professional practices and frameworks